top of page

 Granted, AWS like any cloud provider, is not full proof and can experience significant issues.
 You just need to ask Webex, Splunk, Amazon itself, Netflix, Slack, Ring just to name a few.
 But, when such situation occurs, it is about recovery, not exit.
 Yet, I have heard this comment more times than I can count over the years.

-Digital Operational Resilience Act (DORA) in the EU is closing in and more regulators across the world looking at strengthening the operational resilience of the financial services sector.
+Digital Operational Resilience Act (DORA) in the EU is closing in and more regulators across the world looking at strengthening the operational resilience of the financial services sector through robust vendor risk management frameworks and party risk management programmes.
 So, establishing sound recovery strategy and exit planning has become critical in developing resilient financial firms.
 But I believe many organisations need to become clearer with how to build effective recovery strategy and exit framework especially when it comes to critical third-party vendors.

 This article provides an “How To” guide for the development of an exit strategy.
 I’ll explore triggers for an exit, outline a step-by-step process for crafting an effective exit strategy, and discuss considerations to mitigate potential disruptions and damages.
 This should complement any risk mitigation strategies you have in place to manage third party risk.